 "Nitrous oxide inhalation analgesia" refers to the administration by inhalation of a combination of nitrous oxide and oxygen producing an altered level of consciousness that retains the patient's ability to independently and continuously maintain an airway and respond appropriately to physical stimulation or verbal command.

 "Pediatric" means patients aged 12 or under.
-[ARC 8614B, IAB 3/10/10, effective 4/14/10]
+[ARC 8614B, IAB 3/10/10, effective 4/14/10; ARC 1194C, IAB 11/27/13, effective 11/4/13]

 650-29.2(153) Prohibitions.